mathewgomas-alfred/mathewgomas.io/contributors_manual/optimising_images.rst

 The most commonly recommended tool for this on Windows is `IrfranView <https://www.irfanview.com/>`_, but the dear writer of this document has no idea how to use it exactly.

-The other options is to use PNGCrush as mentioned in the linux section.
+The other option is to use PNGCrush as mentioned in the linux section.

 Linux
 ~~~~~

 Optimising PNGS
 ^^^^^^^^^^^^^^^
 There is a whole laundry list of `PNG optimisation tools <https://css-ig.net/png-tools-overview>`_ available on Linux.
-They come in two categories: Lossy(Using psychological tricks), and Lossless(trying to compress the data more conventionally).
+They come in two categories: Lossy (Using psychological tricks), and Lossless (trying to compress the data more conventionally).
 The following are however the most recommended:

 `PNGQuant <https://pngquant.org/>`_
     A PNG compressor using lossy techniques to reduce the amount of colors used in a smart way.